Hatrickek/OxylusEngine/README.md

 Render and Game engine built with Vulkan and C++.
 It is focused on  stylistic and realistic 3D rendering.
 This is my hobby project that I work on in my spare time to learn more about graphics programming and engine architectures.
 Also to produce some games including my dream game in the future.

-Currently Windows and Mac (with MoltenVK) is supported.
+Currently Windows, Linux and Mac (with MoltenVK) is supported.

 ## Features:
 - Editor with features like Projects, Scenes and Saving/Loading Scenes, Content